-Drainage (DP1, EP12 & EP13)
+8.7 Drainage (DP1, EP12 & EP13)

 A detailed drainage report has been provided for the development.
-This includes assessment of the infiltration capacity of the site which is found to be good.
-Three surface water soakaways are proposed to serve the 9 units.
-It is noted that while an amenity pond is shown on the plans this has not been designed for attenuation of surface water and it was not included when the size of soakaways was calculated.
-A separate attenuation area is provided beyond the pond.
+This outlines ground testing and calculations to show ground suitability for a surface water soakaway to be located to the front of the building.
 Moray Flood Risk Management has confirmed that they have no objection to the proposals.
 A condition is recommended to ensure that these measures are implemented in full.
 The proposals ensure acceptable drainage provision that will ensure that surface water is dealt within a sustainable manner in accordance with policies DP1 and EP12.

-The development will be connected to the public sewer and water supply.
+8.7.1 The development will be connected to the public sewer and water supply.
 Scottish Water has no objection but securing a connection to public utilities remains the responsibility of the developer.
 These proposals accord with MLDP 2020 policy EP13.

-Access and Parking (DP1)
+8.8 Access and Parking (DP1)

-The site is accessed via the main road through the development which will run to the west and north of the development.
-The access and parking are dealt with as part of the application (19/01649/AMC) for the comprehensive layout of the site and do not form part of this application.
+The site is accessed via the main road through the development which will run to the south and east of the plot.
+Two car parking spaces are proposed within the site.